beeware/Python-Android-template/README.rst

 Alternatively, you could use a library like `toga`_ that provides a cross-platform widget toolkit that supports Android.

-If you have any external library dependencies (like `toga`_, or anything other third-party library), you should install the library code into the ``app_packages`` directory.
+If you have any external library dependencies (like `toga`_, or any other third-party library), you should install the library code into the ``app_packages`` directory.
 This directory is the same as a  ``site_packages`` directory on a desktop Python install.